 - Massive MIMO: Multiple-Input and Multiple-Output (MIMO) is a method for multiplying the capacity of a radio link, using multiple transmission and receiving antennas.
 Massive MIMO, in contrast, is a MIMO system with an especially high number of antennas (for example, 8, 16, 64, 128, and so on).
 Massive MIMO increases spectral efficiency and network coverage.

 - 5G New Radio (5G NR): The new 5G radio access technology is 5G NR, developed by 3GPP for the 5G mobile network.
-5G NR is based on ultra-lean design principle, reducing signalling and energy consumption.
-5G NR is also designed with a flexible frame structure to efficiently multiplex diverse 5G services as well as provide forward compatibility for future 5G services.
+5G NR is based on ultra-lean design principles, reducing signaling and energy consumption.
+5G NR is also designed with a flexible frame structure to efficiently multiplex diverse 5G services, as well as provide forward compatibility for future 5G services.

 - 5G Core Network (5 GC): As standardized by 3GPP, the 5GC is architected as a service-based architecture (SBA).
 All core network functions are implemented based on cloud-native principles, including separation of user plane and control planes, stateless network functions, open interfaces, and APIs.
 Core network functions can be easily deployed, updated, and scaled to launch new services at a lower cost.